sebfio/DMF/Dmf/Modules.Template/Dmf_VirtualHidMiniSample.md

 -----------------------------------------------------------------------------------------------------------------------------------

-This Module serves as an example of a virutal HID device that uses DMF_VirtualHidMini as a "base class".
+This Module serves as an example of a virtual HID device that uses DMF_VirtualHidMini as a "base class".
+See the MSDN sample, VHIDMINI2 for more information.

 -----------------------------------------------------------------------------------------------------------------------------------